apple/swift-nio/README.md

 ### Linux

-- Swift 5.2, 5.3, or 5.4 from [swift.org/download](https://swift.org/download/#releases).
+- Swift 5.5 or newer from [swift.org/download](https://swift.org/download/#releases).
 We always recommend to use the latest released version.
 - netcat (for integration tests only)
 - lsof (for integration tests only)
 - shasum (for integration tests only)